ancybjohn02/vehicle_cut_in_detection-learning/README.md

 **Overview**
 -----------

-This project aims to detect vehicle cut-ins using computer vision and machine learning techniques.
-The project utilizes two popular autonomous driving datasets: Nuscenes and Argoverse.
-The goal is to develop a robust and accurate system that can detect cut-ins in real-time, enhancing road safety and autonomous vehicle performance.
+This project focuses on detecting vehicle cut-ins by leveraging computer vision and machine learning techniques with two renowned autonomous driving datasets: Nuscenes and Argoverse.
+Our goal is to develop a robust, real-time system that enhances road safety and autonomous vehicle performance.
+Key components include a Trajectory Prediction module that forecasts future vehicle trajectories using deep learning, a Speed, Acceleration, and Distance Calculation module utilizing the Argoverse dataset, and a Cut-in Detection module that identifies cut-ins based on calculated speed, acceleration, and distance metrics.

 **Folder Structure**
 -------------------